ylefay/NMT_SparqlDatalog/README.md

 # Codes and their usages
 ## /darling/: Using DaRLing a SPARQL-Datalog query rewriter, with multiprocessing to process large SPARQL datasets.
-This script is independant from the rest of the project.
+This script is independent of the rest of the project.
-Use `darling.py` to simultaneously run multiple darling instances to convert large SPARLQ datasets.
-After having edited the head of `darling.py` to ensure the loading of your json dataset, run:
+Use `darling.py` to simultaneously run multiple darling instances to convert large SPARQL datasets.
+After having edited the head of `darling.py` to ensure the loading of your JSON dataset, run:
 ```
 python darling.py
 ```